How To Prep Kids For A Stress Free Beach Session Day

 What To Wear So Kids Can Move And Still Look Polished

 Clothing is a comfort decision first.
 Kids move better in soft fabrics that breathe and flow.
-We avoid stiff collars and loud prints.
+We recommend avoiding stiff collars and loud prints.
 Light neutrals and coastal tones; cream, sand, sky blue, blush, sage, work beautifully against the shore.
 These shades photograph naturally without competing with the surroundings.
+Most importantly, don’t make the kids wear something they dislike - as that disdain will certainly come though in the photos.

-We also prepare for the wind.
+Also be prepared for the wind.
 The beach has its own personality, and breezes can change quickly.
 Simple hair ties or clips can save time between shots.
-Makeup for older kids stays light and shine free.
+Outfits do better without ruffles and bows at the neckline and shoulders that can blow up in the wind.
+Makeup for older kids should be light and shine free.
 And one small but vital note; skip lotion right before heading into the sand.
 It clings to every grain and can turn cleanup into a battle.

 Pack Light So Hands Stay Free

 A simple bag makes the whole day easier.
-We keep a wide open tote with quick dry towels, reusable snack bags, water bottles, wipes, and a small first aid kit.
-A mesh pouch helps separate wet items from dry.
+We recommend bringing a wide open tote with quick dry towels, snacks (if needed for kids), water bottles, wipes, and a small first aid kit.
 A soft blanket doubles as a seat and backdrop.

-For toddlers, we like to bring a familiar toy or small stuffed animal.
+For toddlers, we recommend bringing a familiar toy or small stuffed animal.
 It calms nerves and sometimes ends up being part of the story in the photos.
 A neutral throw, a small brush, a few hair ties, and a microfiber cloth are our essentials.
 Less clutter keeps focus where it belongs, on connection and play.

 Timing That Respects Naps, Attention, And Light

-We build every schedule around a family’s natural rhythm.
-For toddlers who nap, we choose times that keep them fresh.
-For older kids, late afternoon often works best, right before sunset.
+For infants and toddlers who nap, please don’t skip their nap on photoshoot day.
 Arriving early allows everyone to explore and get used to the sand before the first photo.
 Those first ten minutes of curiosity are often the key to relaxed smiles later.

 We also stay flexible.
 Tide, wind, and light shift by the hour.
 If the breeze is strong near the waterline, we may start by the dunes or boardwalk, then move closer to the waves when it calms.
 Kids mirror our energy, so we stay calm and steady even when plans adjust.

-A woman in a light blue dress holding a toddler’s hand while walking barefoot on the beach, with pastel-colored houses in the background.
+Woman in blue dress holding toddler’s hand while walking on the beach.

 Posing Kids Without Making It Feel Like Posing

-We always ask ourselves one simple question, what would these kids do right now if there were no camera.
+We always ask ourselves one simple question, what would these kids do right now if there were no camera?
 That question shapes how we work.
-We invite movement first, running to the waterline, collecting shells, twirling, or chasing waves.
-Those actions naturally open into moments of stillness we can capture beautifully.
+We invite and encourage movement, particularly at the end of the session - running to the waterline, collecting shells, twirling, or chasing waves.
+Those actions naturally open into candid moments we can capture beautifully.

 When we do pose, we keep it soft.
 Shoulder to shoulder for simple groups.
 A seated triangle on a blanket for toddlers.
 Switching focus often; siblings together, parents with each child, everyone in one big laugh pile, keeps kids from fading out.